Ph.D. Economics Admissions

 Grades in these courses play an important role in admission and assistantship decisions.

 The entrance requirements are minimum requirements for regular admission.
 Since there is limited space in each year's class, meeting these entrance requirements does not guarantee admission.
 Applicants not meeting all entrance requirements may be admitted on a provisional basis, subject to certain performance conditions during their first semester in residence.
-Applicants are strongly encouraged to take additional math courses beyond the required minimum.
+Applicants are strongly encouraged to take additional math and statistics courses beyond the required minimum.
 Only rarely are students admitted without at least the first two courses of the standard calculus sequence.
 Courses in multivariate calculus, linear algebra, and mathematical economics are also particularly useful.
+We encourage the applicants to take advanced undergraduate or masters level courses in economics.

 WVU has now implemented an application process that is almost completely electronic.
 Other than academic records (transcripts, etc.), all application materials can now be submitted electronically, including letters of reference.
 The WVU Admissions Office begins accepting applications for the next academic year on or about September 15.